Contents

 Choosing a tech stack for the backend is crucial in forming prices.
 Performance, concurrency, bug detection, and memory management are some of the criteria you should consider while comparing programming languages for writing the backend to each other.

-For today, Golang (or Go) is a prospective programming language that suppresses many others in the criteria.
+Today, Golang (or Go) is a prospective programming language that suppresses many others in the criteria.
 Though the prices are high enough, development time is significantly faster.

 Large companies have already chosen Go for their fintech projects.
-Learn more about the reasons and results in our dedicated article
+Learn more about the reasons and results in our dedicated article.

 Application security requirements

 It is the developer team who can offer you an individual solution based on their previous experience.
 For example, if you need a very high level of security, look through the vendor’s portfolio.
-Banking applications have strict security requirements, and if a vendor is ready to show you successful cases in fintech development, they deserve your trust.
+Banking apps have strict security requirements, and if a vendor is ready to show you successful cases in fintech development, they deserve your trust.
+Note that your spending will depend on Flutter project’s specifics: the higher the security requirements are, the more expensive it is to achieve them.

 Integrations

-Approximate estimate of Flutter app development cost: examples
+Read moreApproximate estimate of Flutter app development cost: examples

 If you don’t feel like calculating or you are afraid to miss something we can do all the math for you.
 Just tell us about the product you want to build and get a precise estimation.